ntop/ntopng/doc/src/historical_flows.rst

 how to setup the connection and the historical views available for this mode.

-However, due to the users feedback on the MySQL low performance with high flow insertion rates, ntopng now integrates a *beta version* of a specialized flows dump database called nIndex which overcomes the limits of MySQL.
+However, due to the users feedback on the MySQL low performance with high flow insertion rates, ntopng now integrates a specialized flows dump database called nIndex which overcomes the limits of MySQL.
 This is currently available only in the enterprise version of ntopng.